 Modern white wines are generally pressed from their skins prior to fermentation.
 Orange wine is a term given to white wines that have been fermented and aged on their skins.

-2020 Litmus Orange is produced from the Bacchus grape variety which was fermented and remained for sixteen weeks on skins without sulphur dioxide before bottling in March 2021.
+2021 Litmus Orange is produced from from 100% hand harvested Bacchus.
+The Bacchus was fermented and remained for four weeks on skins without sulphur dioxide.

 Pale gold in colour the wine displays hazelnut, fennel and marzipan characters on the nose.
-The palate has a touch of white pepper spice, is incredibly generous and complex and boasts a long broad palate with a gripping astringency and smooth, long finish.
+The palate has a touch of vanilla spice, is incredibly generous and complex and boasts a long broad palate with a gripping astringency and smooth, long finish.

 Pair with curry dishes, Moroccan cuisine, Ethiopian cuisine (like those spongelike pancakes called Injera), Korean dishes with fermented kimchi (Bibimbap), and traditional Japanese cuisine, including fermented soybeans (Natto)